LAK132/SourceExplorer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 # IMPORTANT
 Please provide a copy of the Error Log (File -> Save Error Log...) or the Crash Log ("ATTACH-TO-ISSUE-ON-SOURCE-EXPLORER-GITHUB-REPO.txt").
-Without this we cannot/will not help you!
+Without this we cannot not help you!

 **Describe the bug**
 A clear and concise description of what the bug is.